The Vampire Diaries season 2: Casting

 On July 9, 2010, Entertainment Weekly announced Taylor Kinney would join the cast in a recurring role as Tyler's uncle Mason, a werewolf who comes to town after his brother dies.
 Katherine sends Mason to Mystic Falls to get the moonstone for her.
 He succeeds, but Damon and Stefan find out that he works with Katherine, and Damon kills him.
 Mason has been described as a "cool" uncle, sexy and athletic.
 Lauren Cohan joined the cast as Rose, a 500-year-old vampire and possible love interest for Damon.
 She kidnaps Elena to hand her over to Elijah, but Elena is saved by Stefan and Damon.
 She then becomes their ally and even starts a small romantic relationship with Damon.
 She dies after being bitten by werewolf Jules.
-Sarah Michelle Gellar was offered the role of Rose but turned it down.

 Michaela McManus joined the cast in a guest role as a werewolf who comes to town looking for answers about Mason's death.
 She helps Tyler deal with the discovery that he is a werewolf, but is later killed during the sacrifice.
 Bryton James portrays warlock Luka Martin in season two.
 He befriends Bonnie, but it is later revealed that he and his father work for Elijah.
 When he tries to save Elijah invisibly, Damon burns him to death.
 His father Jonas Martin, played by Randy J. Goodwin in season two, is introduced as a friend of Elijah.
 He is a warlock who, in order to save his daughter Greta, is willing and able to help defeat Klaus.
 He is later killed by Katherine, who is protecting the Salvatore brothers.

 Gino Anthony Pesi portrays Maddox at the end of season two, a warlock who works for Klaus.
 Matt shoots him to death when he tries to overcome Damon.
 On February 18, 2011, it was announced that British actor Joseph Morgan had signed on to play original vampire Klaus.